e-mergo/mx-emergo-actions-dropdown-menu/README.md

 ## Changelog

+#### 1.4.0 - 20240322

+-   Added the _Enumeration_ menu item type.
+This type defines multiple menu items based on values in an enumeration.
+-   Renamed the _Action list_ menu item type to _Data source_.
+-   Fixed hiding all attributes for the _Submenu end_ menu item type.

 #### 1.3.0 - 20240317

--   Added the Action list menu item type.
-Action lists generate multiple menu items based on objects from a data source.
+-   Added the _Data source_ menu item type.
+This type defines multiple menu items based on objects from a data source.
 -   Added attribute for the menu item class name.
 -   Added attribute grouping for the menu item configuration.
 -   Fixed missing tabindex for the action menu button element.